Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 5/5

-I am surprised by how cheap this battery is given the high quality, a very “punchy” pack with very small sag throughout the whole discharge cycle.
-It’s also relatively light weight compared to other packs with similar capacity and performance.
+I am surprised by how affordable this battery is given its high quality.
+It’s a very “punchy” pack with minimal sag throughout the entire discharge cycle.
+It’s also relatively lightweight compared to other packs with similar capacity and performance.

 GNB 2S 350mAh 50C HV